peilun-he/PDSim/README.md

 price, **all data downloaded or plotted are real price, they have been exponentiated**.
 The other button `Generate new data` is designed for users who want to simulate multiple realisations from the same set of parameters.
 Once clicking it, PDSim will get another set of random noises, so the futures price will change as well.
 This button is not compulsory if users only need one realisations.
 The data will updated automatically when you change any parameters.

 ![](figures/SS3.png)

-**Polynomial Diffusion Model**
+### PDSim (GUI) for Polynomial Diffusion Model

 The procedure for simulating data from the polynomial diffusion model (Filipovic & Larsson, 2016) closely resembles that of the Schwartz and